mhndlsz/tensorflowjs_gusture_detection/README.md

 # tensorflowjs_gusture_detection

-The Four Golden steps:
+Steps:

-1- import the library tensorflow.js
+1- import the library tensorflow.js <br>
-2- import the pre trained MobileNet model.
+2- import the pre trained MobileNet model.<br>
-3- load the image element or webcam video elemnt.
+3- load the image element or webcam video elemnt.<br>
-4- feed the element to the model.
+4- feed the element to the model.<br>
-5- vola .... the model will predict
+5- vola .... the model will predict<br>
+<br><br>

-To make the classification customize:
+To make the classification customize:<br>
-1- we need to import KNN module to allow us change the MobileNet classifications.
+1- we need to import KNN module to allow us change the MobileNet classifications.<br>
 2- we will add 3 (or any amounts of) custom classes to feed to KNN.